Jest Awful

 astrology was evidently born in Mesopotamia … doubtless under the sign of Taurus.… If astronomy is the oldest science and prostitution the oldest profession, then surely the prostitution of astronomy must be honored with a unique niche in the chrono-superlative book of records.”
 (Queen's Quarterly 91.4 p.969 [1984].)

-• Question: What do you call the following threesome: a symmetric six-sided polyhedron, JFK's least fave Western Hemisphere nation, and a 1920s-fash painter?
+• Question: What do you call the following threesome: a regular hexahedron, JFK's least fave Western Hemisphere nation, and a 1920s-fash painter?

 Answer: Cube, Cuber, Cubist.